 Show your positive impact

-You can feed into this by showcasing the positive things you’re doing in your community and encouraging others to do the same.
+Your brand can feed into this by showcasing the positive things you’re doing in your community and encouraging others to do the same.
 Don’t present it in a way that’s “showing off” or grandstanding.
 Instead, lead by example and make it a movement your audience can rally behind.

 Positive branding can result in brand loyalty and trust